DeadS3c/VirtualBoxArch/README.md

 # Installation
 **IMPORTANT**

-The installation uses the following partition so it's important to have that minimum space
+The installation uses the following partition with the keymap es by default so it's important to have that minimum space

 500Mb for the /boot
 20Gb for the /
 4Gb for the swap
 The rest for the /home

 ## Base
-Start the iso file of Arch Linux on VirtualBox
+Start the iso file of Arch Linux on VirtualBox and load your keymap

+`loadkeys <keymap>`

 Download the install_base.sh with: